slurmulon/dynamic-interval/README.md

 [![CircleCI](https://circleci.com/gh/slurmulon/dynamic-interval.svg?style=svg)](https://circleci.com/gh/slurmulon/dynamic-interval)

-Just like the all familiar `setInterval` except that its callback allows you calculate a new interval duration on each iteration / tick.
+Just like the all familiar `setInterval` except that its callback allows you to calculate a new interval duration on each iteration / tick.

 Also referred to as a "dynterval".